Launch Control Center: Firing rooms

 Launch operations are supervised and controlled from several control rooms known as "firing rooms".
 The controllers are in control of pre-launch checks, the booster and spacecraft.
-Once the rocket has cleared the launch tower (usually within the first 10–15 seconds), is when control is switched over to the mission's mission control center (the Christopher C. Kraft Jr. Mission Control Center at the Johnson Space Center in Houston, Texas for NASA launches or SpaceX Mission Control Center in Hawthorne, California for SpaceX launches.)
+Once the rocket has cleared the launch tower (usually within the first 10–15 seconds), control is switched over to the mission's mission control center (the Christopher C. Kraft Jr. Mission Control Center at the Johnson Space Center in Houston, Texas for NASA launches or SpaceX Mission Control Center in Hawthorne, California for SpaceX launches.)

 Extensive renovation of Firing Room 4 was finished in 2006.

 Firing Room 4 was leased by SpaceX and serves as their launch control center for Launch Complex 39A until August 2023 when the company moved into its own facility just before the launch of the Crew-7 mission.

 Key personnel

 Launch Director (LD)

 The Launch Director is the head of the launch team, and is responsible for making the final "go" or "no go" decision for launch after polling the relevant team members.
 There have been eight different Space Shuttle launch directors between 1981 and 2011.
+Since 2016, Charlie Blackwell-Thompson has served as the launch director for SLS/Orion missions as part of the Artemis program.